bartvanhoey/BlazorWasmJwtWebApiToDocker/README.md

 ```bash
 docker run --env ASPNETCORE_ENVIRONMENT=DockerStatusEnv imagename-webapi
 ```

 #### PROBLEM 4: appsettings.DockerStatusEnv.json - FileNotFoundException

 As you can see, Docker can still not find the **appsettings.DockerStatusEnv.json**.
 Although the **app settings file** is in the **Web API project**, it is **NOT in the Docker Image**.

 ```bash
 Unhandled exception.
 System.IO.FileNotFoundException: The configuration file 'appsettings.
 DockerStatusEnv.json' was not found and is not optional.
 The expected physical path was '/app/appsettings.DockerStatusEnv.json'.
 ```

 #### SOLUTION 4: Regenerate the Docker Image

 The solution to the above problem is rather simple.
 Open a Terminal and run the `docker build` command again to generate a new Docker Image.

 ```bash
 docker build -t imagename-webapi:latest -f DockerWebApi/Dockerfile .
 ```

 ### Step 4: Start the Docker Container from the newly created Docker Image

 We just generated a new Docker Image.
-Now, it is time to start the Docker Container
+Now, it is time to start the Docker Container.

 ```bash
 docker run --env ASPNETCORE_ENVIRONMENT=DockerStatusEnv imagename-webapi
 ```

 Finally, The **Web API Docker Container is up and running**.
 Yet another problem arises.

 ![Docker Container](Images/docker_container_webapi_no_portforwarding.png)

-#### PROBLEM 5: Container running, but unreachable from the outside world.
+#### PROBLEM 5: Container running, but unreachable from the outside world

-Although the Docker Container is running, see image above, you can not reach it by navigating to http://localhost:8080
+Although the Docker Container is running, see image above, you can not reach it by navigating to <http://localhost:8080>

 #### SOLUTION 5: Publishing ports

-From the dockerdocs: Publishing a port provides the ability to break through a little bit of networking isolation by setting up a forwarding rule.
+From the docker docs: Publishing a port provides the ability to break through a little bit of networking isolation by setting up a forwarding rule.
 As an example, you can indicate that requests on your host’s port 5000 should be forwarded to the container’s port 8080.
 Publishing ports happens during container creation using the -p (or --publish) flag with docker run.

 The syntax is: `docker run -d -p HOST_PORT:CONTAINER_PORT nginx`